-To receive a Federal Direct Unsubsidized Ioan one does not need to demonstrate financial need as family income does not affect eligibility for this type of Ioan.
+To receive a Federal Direct Unsubsidized loan one does not need to demonstrate financial need as family income does not affect eliaibility for this type of loan.
 Loan disbursements are released once enrollment and satisfactory academic progress is verified.
-Origination and guarantee fees are deducted from each disbursement then disbursed to the school via EFT.
-The interest on direct unsubsidized Ioans is not paid by the USDOE and incurs interest while a student is in school.
-Repayment for direct subsidized Ioans generally starts six months after the last date of attendance or if a student is taking less than half-time, however, the student is responsible for the interest from the time the Ioan is disbursed until the Ioan is paid in full.
+Origination and augrantee fees are deducted from each disbursement then disbursed to the school via EFT.
+The interest on direct unsubsidized loans is not paid by the USDOE and incurs interest while a student is in school.
+Repayment for direct subsidized loans generally starts six months after the last date of attendance or if a student is taking less than half-time, however, the student is responsible for the interest from the time the loan is disbursed until the loan is paid in full.